linkedin/css-blocks/README.md

 from the helper.
 The helper should pass calls through one of the following methods:

 * `styles.classes(expression: string): BlockObject` - Depending on the expression,
-  returns the css classes for a given state, class, or block.
+  returns the CSS classes for a given state, class, or block.
 The expression takes the form of a block object expression as defined in the Syntax section above.

 To return the styles of several elements together use the `cssBlocks.union(...expresions: (string | BlockObject)[]): BlockObject[]` method.
-This ensures that the classes returned are correct, deduplicated, resolved and legal to be used together, and can still provide hints correctly to the css optimizer.
+This ensures that the classes returned are correct, deduplicated, resolved and legal to be used together, and can still provide hints correctly to the CSS optimizer.

 ```ts